Learn more about on-campus resources, websites, accessible web design and assistive technology, and mobile apps.

 - Stop, Breathe, Think: FREE - Take a study break and unwind with this meditation app.

-- Apps for making best use of your time:
+- Apps for making the best use of your time:

-- 360 Thinking Time Tracker: Track your schedule by creating time markers to get ready to work, to check in during the work, and mark when the work will end.
+- 360 Thinking Time Tracker: Track schedules by creating time markers to get ready to work, check-in during work, and mark when the job ends.

-- Anti Social: You can control which social media sites to block while you are studying.
+- Anti Social: Control which social media sites to block while studying.

-- Freedom: Blocks distractions on your iPad and iPhone so you can focus on what matters most.
+- Freedom: Blocks distractions on iPad and iPhone allow students to focus on what matters most.

-Moravian College does not endorse any of the resources listed on this page.
-They are provided as a starting point for information.
+Moravian University, Moravian Theological Seminary, Lancaster Theological Seminary, and the Office of Disability and Accommodations does not endorse any of the resources listed on this page.